EinarGissurar/RU_Canvas_Quiz_Maker/README.md

 # Canvas Quiz Maker For Reykjavik University

-Canvas Quiz reader is indented to be used for courses in University or Reykjavik, although it can be modified for use in other institutions
+Canvas Quiz reader is indended to be used for courses in University of Reykjavik, although it can be modified for use in other institutions using Canvas.

 ## Initial Configuration

-In Config folder, edit the config.csv file accordingly:
+In the Config folder, edit the config.csv file accordingly:

 - Under "user\_access\_token," insert your Canvas Access Token
   - [How do I get an Access token?](https://community.canvaslms.com/docs/DOC-10806-how-do-i-manage-api-access-tokens-as-an-admin)